Academic Cooperative Programs

 - Students must abide by the policies and procedures at the host university, including the attendance policy, registration and add/drop dates, course schedule, exam schedule and academic calendar.
 IMPORTANT: Schools do not operate on the same academic calendar.
 Students must take note of course start and end dates and be prepared to attend all classes.

-Alternatives to ACP
+Alternatives to BSEP

 Students not wishing to transfer credits from online courses to JHU may pursue courses offered at any time as long as they satisfy the professional school’s requirements.